 Our interdisciplinary research is reflected by the various papers presented by colleagues at conferences and public lectures at academic institutions both in the UK and overseas.

-- May 2015.
-Managing Heritage in a Waterways Context, Geraint Colesat the 2nd National Conference on Waterway Restoration, The Bond, Birmingham.
+May 2015.
+Managing Heritage in a Waterways Context, Geraint Coles, 2nd National Conference on Waterway Restoration, The Bond, Birmingham

-- April 2014.
-Learning & Professional Development Activities via Active Volunteering, Geraint Colse, at the National Conference of the Friends of Museums, Christchurch Mansion, Ipswich
+April 2014.
+Learning & Professional Development Activities via Active Volunteering, Geraint Coles, at the National Conference of the Friends of Museums, Christchurch Mansion, Ipswich

 Our vibrant research culture encompasses numerous conferences and workshops at Lampeter and book launches for our most recent publications.
 We also have weekly seminars where staff and post-graduate students present their ongoing research alongside invited speakers from the UK and overseas.